-Fig. 7 shows two key positions on the crack front that are used in the subsequent xy plots.
+Fig. 5 shows two key positions on the crack front that are used in the subsequent xy plots.
 The distance along the crack front is measured from the green point in the direction indicated.
 The position having the peak final Ct value is shown by the yellow point.

-Fig. 8 and Fig. 9 show the Ct-integral distribution along the crack front at the end of the analyses for the r^{-1} and normal tip models respectively.
+Fig. 6 and Fig. 7 show the Ct-integral distribution along the crack front at the end of the analyses for the r^{-1} and normal tip models respectively.
 It is expected that contour 1 produces least accurate results and that other contours should be path independent (if steady state has been reached).
 Clearly the normal tip model performs slightly worse of the two cases since contours 1 and 2 are both different than the other contours.
-However, not withstanding those differences, the Ct magnitudes and distributions for the two tip models are very similar.

-Fig. 10 and Fig. 11 show the Ct-integral variation with time at the point having the highest final Ct value.
-In Fig. 10 the x axis covers the entire time period.
+Otherwise, the Ct magnitudes and distributions for the two tip models are very similar.
+Fig. 8 and Fig. 9 show the Ct-integral variation with time at the point having the highest final Ct value.
+In Fig. 8 the x axis covers the entire time period.
 The path dependence of the contour integral values at low times can clearly be seen.
 On this scale it appears that path independence is reached at around t=1000.
-In Fig. 11 the x axis is zoomed in and shows that there continues to be a small change in the Ct value through to the end of the analysis, although the rate of change is very low (and is exaggerated somewhat by the log scale of the plot).
+In Fig. 9 the x axis is zoomed in and shows that there continues to be a small change in the Ct value through to the end of the analysis, although the rate of change is very low (and is exaggerated somewhat by the log scale of the plot).

-Fig. 6 - External mesh of the drum and stub and the internal embedded defect
+Fig. 4 - External mesh of the drum and stub and the internal embedded defect

-Fig. 7 - Key positions on the crack front
+Fig. 5 - Key positions on the crack front

-Fig. 8 - Ct-integral along the crack front for r^{-1} tip model, at time=1e6hr
+Fig. 6 - Ct-integral along the crack front for r^{-1} tip model, at time=1e6hr highest final Ct (zoomed x axis)